 For the NCC to hear a case, parties must agree a clause that takes the case to the NCC and makes English the language of the proceedings.
 The clause may, where necessary or appropriate, also include a choice of court.
 The NCC recommends using this language:

-All disputes arising out of or in connection with this agreement will be resolved by the Amsterdam District Court following proceedings in English before the Chamber for International Commercial Matters (Netherlands Commercial Court or NCC).
+All disputes arising out of or in connection with this agreement will be resolved by the Amsterdam District Court following proceedings in English before the Chamber for International Commercial Matters (“Netherlands Commercial Court” or “NCC District Court”), to the exclusion of the jurisdiction of any other courts.
 An action for interim measures, including protective measures, available under Dutch law may be brought in the NCC's Court in Summary Proceedings (CSP) in proceedings in English.

 The clause must be expressly stated in the contract.
 A reference to general terms and conditions is not enough.